Bankstown City FC

-Bankstown City FC is an Australian soccer club from the Sydney suburb of Sefton in New South Wales, Australia.
-They compete in the NSW League Two Men's and National Premier Leagues NSW Women’s, playing their home games at Jensen Oval.
+Bankstown City Lions Football Club, commonly referred to as Bankstown City Lions or simply Bankstown City, is an Australian football club from Bankstown, a suburb of Sydney, New South Wales, Australia.
+They compete in the NSW League One Men's, playing their home games at Jensen Oval.

 History

 In the 1940s and 1950s the original Bankstown club played at Bankstown Oval and then in the 1960s and 1970s, they played out of a ground at Stacey Street and Gartmore Ave, Bankstown, then known as Bankstown Soccer Centre and now Ruse Park.